 By Paula from Paula Pins the Planet

 Denali is a natural wonder with so much to offer.
-Whether you’re hiking, biking, camping, rafting, fishing, wildlife viewing, or flightseeing, Denali National Park and Preserve were granted membership into UNESCO’s rather elite club in 1976 due to its geological history, contrasting ecosystems, diverse plant life, and abundant wildlife.
+Whether you’re hiking, biking, camping, rafting, fishing, wildlife viewing, or flightseeing, Denali National Park and Preserve was granted membership into UNESCO’s rather elite club in 1976 due to its geological history, contrasting ecosystems, diverse plant life, and abundant wildlife.
 Here you can find bears, moose, caribou, foxes, and even the occasional wolf can be spotted from the park road, making the experience even more special.

 Most visitors add a Denali to their Alaska road trip itinerary, as it is easier to visit the park if you have your own car.
 Denali is located about 6 hours from Anchorage by car and 8 hours by the Alaska Railroad.
-If you are visiting Denali from Fairbanks, it’s just 3 hours by car and 4 hours by train.
+If you visit Denali from Fairbanks, it’s just 3 hours by car and 4 hours by train.